Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Ormond - Glen Huntly shows that there are 45 active transport stops currently operating.
-These stops offer a mix of train, light rail, and bus services.
-Seven different routes service these stops, collectively facilitating 4,636 weekly passenger trips.
+The Ormond - Glen Huntly area has 45 active public transport stops.
+These include train, light rail, and bus services.
+Seven individual routes operate in the area, providing a total of 4,636 weekly passenger trips.

-The accessibility of transport is rated as good, with residents typically located approximately 208 meters from the nearest transport stop.
-On average, there are 662 trips per day across all routes, which equates to around 103 weekly trips per individual stop.
+The average distance from residents to the nearest transport stop is 208 meters.
+On average, there are 662 trips per day across all routes, which equates to approximately 103 weekly trips per individual stop.

 Frequently Asked Questions - Transport